rncrgl/rncrgl.github.io/_pages/resume.md

 **Johns Hopkins University**, Baltimore, MD \
 B.A. in Public Health Studies & Economics from the Krieger School of Arts & Sciences | August 2014 – May 2018
 * Senior Focus in Biostatistics at the Johns Hopkins Bloomberg School of Public Health
-* Honors: 3.56/4.00 GPA, Graduated with General Honors, Dean’s List, National College Athlete Honor Society
+* Honors: Graduated with General Honors, Dean’s List, National College Athlete Honor Society

 ## Experience
 ------